LineViz: How to Measure Writing Rhythm (Postmortem)

 LineViz: What and why

 LineViz is a small browser tool that takes in text and displays it graphically.
-It focuses on character counts instead of words (to help us get granular) and tries to measure a few metrics at once: flow index, rhythm score, reading ease (Flesch), and a metric I call length entropy.
+It focuses on character counts instead of words (for granularity) and tries to measure a few metrics at once: flow index, rhythm score, reading ease (Flesch), and a metric I call length entropy.
 More on these in a bit.

-At this time, LineViz is most useful as an editorial tool to spot formulaic writing.
+At this time, I mostly see LineViz as an editorial tool to spot formulaic writing.
 It can help improve writing structure, as you think differently about structure and pacing after seeing your writing graphed and quantified.

 Architecture, limitations, and issues

-I first generated a single-file HTML prototype, but later split it into HTML, CSS, and JS.
-This made it easier to read and debug.
-I then added a histogram using Canvas, with PNG export.
-The histogram uses 20-character bins for comparison across runs, and there’s an option to ignore spaces.
+I first generated a single-file HTML prototype, but later split it into HTML, CSS, and JS for easier debugging.
+I added a histogram using Canvas, with PNG export.
+The histogram uses 20-character bins for comparison across runs, with an option to ignore spaces.

-LineViz isn’t perfect: its sentence splitting heuristic may mishandle edge cases, and it only approximates syllable counting.
-And since you can often say more with fewer words, using character count might ignore semantic density.
+Being a v1, it’s certainly imperfect: the sentence splitting heuristic may mishandle edge cases, and it only approximates syllable counting.
+And since you can often say more with fewer words, using character count probably ignores semantic density.

-I also didn’t validate any engagement correlation (i.e., whether posts that scored well on my metrics performed well on LinkedIn) for two reasons: the test sample size was tiny (about a dozen posts), and I care less about likes and more about depth, resonance, and reading enjoyment.
-I’m certainly biased.
+I also didn’t validate any engagement correlation (i.e., whether posts that scored well on my metrics performed well on LinkedIn) for two reasons: the test sample size was tiny (about a dozen posts), and I tend to care less about likes alone and more about depth, resonance, and reading enjoyment.

 At some point, there was a small issue with the tooltips: they would reflow text and push the layout up.
 I fixed this with absolute positioning.